 For example, imagine walking on a hot day with a glass of lemonade.
 The longer you walk, the more liquid is evaporated by the heat of the sun.
 So the lemonade you can drink is slightly less than the lemonade you poured.
 On your bill, you will see the amount of power consumed labeled as “kWh Consumption” while the loss-adjusted, actual generated amount appears under “adjusted consumption”.
 This is the billed amount.
 Since energy dissipation is unavoidable, the best way to reduce your bill is to conserve - especially during peak hours.

-With more than 99% of homes and businesses now equipped with Smart Meters, manual meter reading is a thing of the past for most Hydro Ottawa customers.
+With all of our customers' homes and businesses now equipped with Smart Meters, manual meter reading is a thing of the past.
 Smart Meter technology automatically records your electricity consumption every hour and sends it directly to Hydro Ottawa.

 Hydro Ottawa’s customer information portal, MyHydroLink allows you to view all of your consumption information online and to access conservation planning tools.
-Once you have transitioned to time-of-use rates, seeing your consumption trends will help you shift some of your electricity use to off-peak periods, helping not only your pocket book, but the environment as well.
+The ability to view your consumption trends will help you shift some of your electricity use to off-peak periods, helping not only your pocket book, but the environment as well.